RCMP Criminal Record Check Processing Time

 Unlike the digital process, traditional fingerprinting involves taking your fingerprints on paper using ink.
 You’ll then submit this together with the application forms.
 While all these methods are valid, most people prefer the electronic process because it is more convenient.

-The processing times can vary significantly depending on a number of factors such as the amount of information on record when a match is found and how clear is the record that matched the fingerprints.
+Processing times vary significantly depending on a number of factors, such as the amount of information on record when a match is found, and how clear is the record that matched the fingerprints.
 RCMP cross-checks information in case of partial or incomplete information to ensure the results are always as accurate as possible.